 ShadowPlay Not Recording - How to Fix

-There can be countless reasons behind ShadowPlay not working properly.
-NVIDIA not being able to operate effectively or an abundance of concurrently running applications could be the reasons behind ShadowPlay not recording.
-However, as there's a solution to every problem, there is more than one way in which you can resolve the issue in question.
+NVIDIA not being able to operate effectively or an abundance of concurrently running applications could be reasons behind ShadowPlay not recording.
+As there is more than one way in which you can resolve the issue in question.
 Here are some tips on how you can get ShadowPlay to record smoothly.

 Solution 1: Confirm if NVIDIA is Running